 What you need to know about the Google Nest Mini

 Google is all about getting its voice-powered Google Assistant into as many places as possible.
 It’s already on every new Android phone, and is available to the iPhone and myriad other devices via apps and APIs.
 The original Google Home Mini was a fine assistant, but not the best speaker.
 Google knows that the vast majority of smart speaker users rely on them to play music, and competition has become fierce.
-A handful of audio gear companies have begun to sell their own Google Assistant-powered speakers — most of which trounce Google’s in terms of audio quality.
+A handful of audio gear companies have begun to sell their own Assistant-powered speakers — most of which trounce Google’s in terms of audio quality.

 The Mini looks almost identical to its predecessor, but there are some distinct changes.

-How do you use Nest Mini?
+How do you use the Nest Mini?

 The Nest Mini includes a machine learning chip, which helps speed up performance.
 Google says the Mini is able to learn your most common music requests or smart home commands for faster response times.
-I’m not sure a week was enough time for the Mini to properly learn my patterns, so if something changes down the road we’ll provide an update.

 Does Nest Mini sound any good?